 Options for Improving Your Drinking Water

 If you choose to install home water treatment equipment, it’s a better investment in terms of money and peace of mind to select a quality system that solves a wide range of problems.
-Following is a look at some of the more popular technologies available to improve your drinking water:
+The following is a look at some of the more popular technologies available to improve your drinking water:

 Carbon Filters: